Surfshark vs. ExpressVPN 2025: Two of the Best Duke It Out

 Split tunneling

-Surfshark and ExpressVPN share many similarities when it comes to their available features.
+Surfshark and ExpressVPN share many similarities in their feature sets.
 This includes a large number of servers, strict no-logs policies, and high levels of encryption.
-Both VPNs also provide split tunneling, kill switches, regional content unblocking, and torrent support.
+Both VPNs also provide basic VPN features like kill switches and split tunneling.

-Both Surfshark and ExpressVPN are headquartered in locations with strong data privacy laws, which help back up their no-logs policies.
-But it must be noted that the Netherlands, where Surfshark is located, is part of the 14 Eyes alliance.
-The British Virgin Islands, where ExpressVPN is located, aren’t part of the Five, Nine, or 14 Eyes alliances.
+Both Surfshark and ExpressVPN are headquartered in countries with strong data privacy laws, which support their no-logs policies.
+However, it should be noted that the Netherlands, where Surfshark is based, is part of the 14 Eyes alliance.
+The British Virgin Islands, where ExpressVPN is based, aren’t part of the Five Eyes, Nine Eyes, or 14 Eyes alliances.

 Countries that are members of these alliances have been known to share private information about their citizens with other alliance members.
 And it could mean that living in one of these countries poses a risk to your online privacy and anonymity.